Hamiltonian Cycles on Ammann-Beenker Tilings: Conclusions

 The surfaces of iQCs have not been seen to feature the symmetries of AB; rather, they form a class of structures which includes Penrose tilings~\cite{Papadopolos02,Papadopolos04}.
 Further work is therefore needed to establish the possible packing densities of realistic iQC surfaces.
 Alternatively, the results presented here could potentially be put to use in the known two-dimensional `axial' quasicrystals which feature the symmetries of AB~\cite{wang1987two,Wang88,Rabson91}.

 While AB tilings might have appeared to be an unlikely place to seek exact results to seemingly intractable problems, owing to their lack of periodicity, their long-range order makes such results obtainable.
 While periodic lattices feature a discrete translational symmetry which simplifies many problems (essentially enabling fields such as condensed matter physics, floquet theory, and lattice QCD), quasicrystal lattices such as AB feature instead a discrete scale invariance.
-While less familiar, this is just as powerful a simplifying factor.
+While less familiar, we would argue that this is just as powerful a simplifying factor.
+For example, the study of the electronic theory of solids is made possible by Bloch's theorem, which allows the electronic wavefunction to be calculated in infinite periodic lattices.
+An equivalent to Bloch's theorem can be formulated for systems with discrete scale invariance (\emph{e.g.}~Eq.~1.4 in Ref.~\onlinecite{Ovdad21}), suggesting a comparable simplification in seemingly complex problems.
+To take another example, conformal theories, describing for example critical states at phase transitions, feature both continuous scale and continuous translation invariance.
+Our work opens the possibility of studying the breakdown of conformal symmetry into discrete scale invariance rather than the more familiar discrete translational invariance~\cite{Gokmen23,Biswas23}.
+For example, we have established the possibility of studying fully packed loops on AB tilings; in periodic settings these admit conformal field theory descriptions~\cite{kondev1997liouville}.
+The results presented here provide a key example of the simplifying power of discrete scale invariance.

 Broadly, we might expect that many problems for which crystals are special cases might now find quasicrystals to also be special cases, albeit of a fundamentally different form.